robertojmm/mein-manga/README.md

 ```
 :exclamation:
 :exclamation:
  Don't forget to edit src/env.ts with your credentials
 :exclamation:
 :exclamation:

+:exclamation:
+:exclamation:
+ Don't forget to change folder paths in dist/settings.json once you executed the app
+:exclamation:
+:exclamation: